cloudmesh/classes/docs/source/overview.rst

 Term Paper
 -----------

+Project Report:
+    A report must be produced while using the format discussed in the Report Format section.
+The following length is required:

+    3-4 pages, one student+ in the project​

+Term Report:
+    A report must be produced while using the format discussed in the Report Format section.
+The following length is required:
-.. comment:: direct link to discussion on term paper

-`Discussion on Term Paper <http://openedx.scholargrid.org/courses/SoIC/INFO-I-523/Fall_2016/courseware/7870c4bd238147e7a98e6a46f349f0cf/2dbde1a636034a36b62c4a160ddde62a/>`_
+    Link to discussion on term paper: `Discussion on Term Paper <http://openedx.scholargrid.org/courses/SoIC/INFO-I-523/Fall_2016/courseware/7870c4bd238147e7a98e6a46f349f0cf/2dbde1a636034a36b62c4a160ddde62a/>`_

-.. todo: Hyungro.
-Can you doublecheck the page numbers

     In case you chose the term paper, you or your team will pick a topic relevant for the class.
 You wil write a high quality scholarly paper about this topic.
-The following artifacts are part of the deliverables for a term paper
+The following artifacts are part of the deliverables for a term paper.

-Project Report:
 A report must be produced while using the format discussed in the Report Format section.
 The following length is required:

-    * ? pages, one student in the project
+    * 6 pages, one student in the project
-    * ? pages, one student in the project
+    * 9 pages, two student in the project
-    * ? pages, one student in the project
+    * 12 pages, three student in the projet

 Work Breackdown:
     This document is only needed for team projects.
 A one page PDF